Tshwane University of Technology Women's F.C.: History

-In 2013 they defeated Vaal University of Technology 5-1 to win their maiden USSA Gauteng title.
+In 2013 they defeated Vaal University of Technology 5–1 to win their maiden USSA Gauteng title.

 In 2019 they were crowned champions of the inaugural Thembi Kgatlana Tournament.

 Women's Varsity Football

-In 2018 they won their fifth consecutive title.
+In 2018 they won their fifth consecutive Women's Varsity Football title.
 In 2019 they won their sixth consecutive title.
+They were runners-up in 2024 edition after being defeated by UWC 2–1 in the final.

 Sasol League National Championship

-In 2018 they won their maiden Sasol League National Championship and became the first university of win the title.
+In 2018 they won their maiden Sasol League National Championship and became the first university of win the national title.

 SAFA Women's League

 They were runners-up in the inaugural SAFA Women's League and the 2021 edition.